- Glossary | Academic Terminology

 a) A religion, whose day of rest or worship is not Sunday; *

-b) Student-Pregnant, Student-parents; **
+b) Student-Pregnant, Student-Mother or Student-Father;

 d) Death of Spouse or other relative;